Doctor of Philosophy (PhD) Degree in the field of Business and a Major Concentration in Organizational Behavior

 For general university requirements, please see Doctoral Degrees.
 For additional requirements, regulations, and procedures for all graduate programs, please see All Graduate Students.
 For program details, see the PhD Program Guidebook distributed by the Jones Graduate School of Business.
 Admissions applications should include scores on the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE).
 Full financial support will be provided to admitted doctoral students.
 Candidates for the PhD degree spend at least two years in full-time coursework and at least two years writing the thesis.
 Four to five years is a reasonable goal for completing the program.
 Students pursuing the PhD degree in Business must:

-- Complete all coursework with a minimum overall GPA of 3.00 and a minimum grade of B (3.00 grade points) in each required course.
+• Complete all program coursework with a minimum GPA of 3.00 and a minimum grade of B (3.00 grade points) in each required course.

 Summary